volexity/threat-intel/README.md

 This repository contains IoCs related to Volexity public threat intelligence blog posts and tools published by Volexity's threat intelligence team.

-## Tools

-Tools published by the team can be found in the "tools" folder.
-Details on licensing for each tool can be found in the LICENSE.MD file in each directory.
+In the past this repository was also used to store tools published by Volexity.
+These tools have now been moved into dedicated per-tool repositories which can be found [here](https://github.com/volexity).

 ## IOCs